 What are the hazards?
 What can cause harm?
 Who might be harmed and how?
 What are you already doing?
 What are you doing to control hazards and the chance of someone getting hurt?
 Do you need to do anything else to control this risk?
 By following this risk assessment, are the hazards & chances of someone being harmed adequately controlled?
-See 'Generic Risk Assessment for All Activities' Being shot by an arrow Participants & Instructor, Non participants.
-Archery GB qualified instructor; range design and range rules, no arrows to be left with participants when collecting arrows, arrows and bows to be used in separate location.
+See 'Generic Risk Assessment for All Activities' Instructor, Non Archery GB qualified instructor; range design and range rules, no arrows to be left with participants when collecting arrows, arrows and bows to be used in separate location.
 Archery GB guidance is 1:12.
 There will be 1:1 coaching the first time participants shoot.
 No more than 4 people to shooting at once.
-Trivial if controls are followed Bruising from bow string when it is released Participants & Instructor Archery GB qualified instructor, coaching the arm position, arm guards must be used chest guards are available Trivial if controls are followed Injuries when stringing a bow Participants & Instructor Archery GB qualified instructor, a bow stringer must be used Trivial if controls are followed Injuries caused by arrows which are too short Participants & Instructor Arrow length checks on all participants, oversized arrows Trivial if controls are followed Dangerous or ill- informed shooting style Participants & Instructor Archery GB qualified instructor who will brief and coach participants Trivial if controls are followed Non-participants being hurt or interfering with the session.
-Participants & Instructor Range design including fenced waiting area.
-Trivial if controls are followed
+Trivial if controls are followed Bruising from bow string when it is released Participants & Instructor Archery GB qualified instructor, coaching the arm position, arm guards must be used chest guards are available Trivial if controls are followed Injuries when stringing a bow Participants & Instructor Archery GB qualified instructor, a bow stringer must be used Trivial if controls are followed Injuries caused by arrows which are too short Participants & Instructor Arrow length checks on all participants, oversized arrows Trivial if controls are followed Dangerous or ill- informed shooting style Non-participants being hurt or interfering with the session.
 Injuries when collecting arrows.
-Participants & Instructor Archery GB qualified instructor, coaching participants, and group control Trivial if controls are followed Ricochets (side walls, end wall, roof & roof joists) Participants & Instructor Coaching by Archery GB qualified instructor, Archery GB guidance on Range Design, shooting line at taster session distance (both feeing behind the pole on the floor), walls slopping backwards to reduce ricochets, the shooting line is approx. 1.5M behind the roof / roof joist so there is limited chance of an arrowing hitting the roof, the back net in place, bow poundage to ideally less than 20lb but must not exceed 22lb.
-Trivial if controls are followed Behaviour issues leading to accidents Participants & Instructor The instructor will hold an Archery GB qualifications and their group size of 1:12 recommendation will be maintained.
+Ricochets (side walls, end wall, roof & roof joists) Participants & Instructor Range design including fenced waiting area Archery GB qualified instructor, coaching participants, and group control anstructor Archery GB qualified instructor, coaching participants, and group control anstructor Coaching by Archery GB qualified instructor, Archery GB guidance on Range Design, shooting line at taster session distance (both feet behind the pole on the floor), walls sloping backwards to reduce ricochets, the shooting line is approx. 1.5M behind the Archery GB qualified instructor who will brief and coach participants Trivial if controls are followed Trivial if controls are followed Trivial if controls are followed Range design including fenced waiting area Archery GB qualified instructor, coaching participants, and group control Trivial if controls are followed roof joist so there is limited chance of an arrowing hitting the roof, the back net in place, bow poundage to ideally less than 20lb but must not exceed 22lb.
+Nets hung across range, and shooting area dug lower to avoid limbs clipping roof.
+Behaviour issues leading to accidents Participants & Instructor The instructor will hold an Archery GB qualification and their group size of 1:12 recommendation will be maintained.
 The visiting group's leaders do not need to count in the 1:12 ratio if they are helping supervise their group's behaviour.
 Trivial if controls are followed Slips, trips and falls including tipping over of a wheel chair.
 The path is uneven and on a slope.
-There are grooves in the path from water erosions which may tip a wheel chair over.
-The path is also on a hill so the loss of control of a wheel chair may also be a factor.
-Participants in wheel chairs Instructors to make group leaders and wheelchair users aware.
+There are grooves in the path from water erosions which may tip a wheelchair over.
+The path is also on a hill so the loss of control of a wheelchair may also be a factor.
+Participants in wheelchairs Instructors to make group leaders and wheelchair users aware.
 On alternative route could be used for part of the journey, however, only some of the risks can be reduced.
-It may be appropriate for the groups visiting adults to help to support users of wheel chairs up and down the path / hill.
+It may be appropriate for the groups visiting adults to help to support users of wheelchairs up and down the path / hill.
 Tolerable if controls are followed